apify/actor-whitepaper/README.md

 // Or Apify.addWebhook() ?
 await Actor.addWebhook({
     eventType: ['SUCCEEDED', 'FAILED'],
-    // TODO: We don't have this now but we should,
-    // to enable adding webhooks to other runs
+    // TODO: We don't have this now but we should to enable adding webhooks to other runs:
     attachToActorRunId: 'RUN_ID',
     requestUrl: 'http://api.example.com?something=123',
     payloadTemplate: `{